 Yes, since placebo will not be offered, only participants who know they are positive for the genetic mutation, and therefore have potential to benefit from the treatment, will be able to enroll into OLE to receive gantenerumab.
 Because only the active drug will be administered, there is no benefit for mutation negative participants to continue with study procedures.

 If I do not want to learn my genetic status, can I still enroll in the next drug arm(s)?

 It is possible that you could enroll into the Cognitive Run-In (CRI) period of the DIAN-TU trial, and the next/future drug arm(s), without learning your genetic status.
-This will depend on the final study design and whether there is a placebo-only arm of the study.

 How long would the effects of either solanezumab or gantenerumab stay in my system?
 Will any potential benefits continue once I stop dosing, or will the benefits stop as soon as I stop receiving the drug?